Caneland Central

 Caneland Central is a regional shopping centre located adjacent to the Pioneer River in Mackay, Queensland, Australia.
 The centre has stores including a Myer department store, Coles and Woolworths supermarkets, Big W and Target discount department stores, Best & Less and Pillowtalk stores as well as the electronic store JB Hi-Fi.
 The centre is home to over 230 specialty stores, of which the majority are related to fashion.
 Caneland houses two foodcourts, including one overlooking the Pioneer River.

-History

-2010 Development

-A major A$210 million redevelopment and expansion of Caneland Central was announced in April 2010.
-The project was projected to create about 1000 jobs and give Mackay's economy a significant boost.
-The redevelopment included construction of the region's first Myer, outdoor dining, additional speciality and larger stores, extra parking and an expanded food court.
-The expansion project was undertaken to employ best-practice environmentally sustainable design features.
-The centre's owner Bovis Lend Lease was responsible for project management, design and construction.
-The project was officially opened in October 2011.
+Caneland Central opened in 1979.
+In December 2022, Caneland Central was sold by Lendlease’s Australian Prime Property Fund Retail to the Sentinel Property Group.